django-helpdesk/django-helpdesk/demo/README.rst

 Running the demo
 ----------------

-By default, the demo is configured for Python 3.

 While not recommended, the simplest way to get started is to simply install django-helpdesk to your system python package directory.